Shigella (shigellosis) fact sheet

 • not prepare food or care for others while they are sick

 • not go to work while they have symptoms.
-People who work as food handlers (such as kitchen staff and waiters, butchers); and those who care for patients, children or the elderly should not return to work until 48 hours after their diarrhoea has stopped.
-Children, particularly those in nappies, should be kept home from childcare until 24 hours after their diarrhoea has stopped.
+Food handlers (such as kitchen staff, waiters, and butchers), and those who care for patients, children or the elderly, should not return to work until 48 hours after their diarrhoea has stopped.
+Children, particularly those in nappies, should be kept home from childcare until 24 hours after their diarrhoea has stopped

 • not have sex where there is any contact with the anus, to avoid transmitting Shigella to the mouth

-• not swim until 2 weeks after their diarrhoea stopped
+• not swim until 2 weeks after their diarrhoea has stopped

 How is Shigella diagnosed?